Ventricular tachycardia

 Your heartbeat is controlled by electrical signals (impulses).
 These signals travel through your heart and make it contract.
 If you have ventricular tachycardia, faulty electrical signals in your ventricles (the lower chambers of your heart) cause your heart to beat faster than normal.

 Normally, at rest, your heart will beat between 60 and 100 times a minute.
 If you have ventricular tachycardia, it beats over 100 times per minute – often more than 120 times per minute.
-Even though your heart may be beating faster, it’s not pumping blood so well.
-This is because your ventricles are beating too quickly so they may not have enough time to fill up with blood between beats.
+Even though your heart may be beating faster, it’s not pumping blood as well.
+Your ventricles are beating so quickly that they may not have enough time to fill up with blood between beats.
 This means your heart can’t pump enough blood to the rest of your body.

 Causes of ventricular tachycardia